cajthamlmatej/master-thesis/docs/docs/extending/plugins/first-steps.md

 ### 2. Create a new files

-In the folder you just created, create a new files:
+In the folder you just created, create new files:

 - `manifest.json`
 - `editor.js`